My vision for Carlow – Kilkenny

 - Good quality training and employment opportunities for young people within the South-East region.

 - Heritage led regeneration of our towns and villages that also address our housing needs through sustainable urban living.

-I am Green Party Spokesperson for Local Government, Regional Development, and Rural Affairs and have been a Green Party City and County Councillor in Kilkenny since 2004, serving as Mayor of Kilkenny in 2009.
+I was appointed Minister for State for Heritage and Electoral Reform in July 2020 having served as a Green Party City and County Councillor in Kilkenny since 2004, serving as Mayor of Kilkenny in 2009.
 Before entering politics I spent twenty years as a community and environmental activist with Friends of the Earth.
 My academic background is in rural development and I campaign on issues ranging from natural and built heritage, transport, young people’s issues, integration and social inclusion to participation in the arts.
 I have contributed to European urban built heritage policy and have a particular interest in the conservation and economic development of Irish towns and village.
 I contested the Carlow-Kilkenny Bye-Election in 2015 and the General Election in 2016 before winning the seat in February 2020.